3n4rch3/edx-stuff/README.md

 # edx-stuff
-Yep, that's it for now...just doodles!
+Yep, that's it for now...just some doodles!